3.2.1 Standard clinical case definition of cholera

 Cholera diagnosis is based on a standardised clinical case definition.
 Once established, this definition remains constant over the affected territory for the entire duration of the outbreak.

-The World Health Organization (WHO) defines a cholera case as follows1:
+The World Health Organization (WHO) defines a cholera case as follows

 WHO cholera case definition

-In areas where a cholera outbreak is declared: any person presenting with or dying from acute watery diarrhoea1 .
+In areas where a cholera outbreak is declared: any person presenting with or dying from acute watery diarrhoea a Citation a.
+Diarrhoea is defined as 3 or more loose stools in a 24-hour period, with or without dehydration. .

 The case definition should be disseminated to all heath facilities (hospitals, health centres, health posts) and community health workers to improve case detection.